 Presenters

-Peter Kaiser, Principal at Tirimoana School
+Peter Kaiser, Principal, Tirimoana School

 Mr Kaiser began his teaching career in 1975 training at Auckland Secondary Teachers College and the University of Auckland.
 He graduated with a BA in History, and post graduate studies in Education, Psychology and Anthropology.
 He has taught in a number of schools in New Zealand and the United Kingdom, at Secondary, Intermediate and Primary levels.
 As well, Mr Kaiser taught in Special Education for 5 years and completed a Diploma in Special Education.
 Mr Kaiser completed his Master of Education in Professional Studies with 1st class Honours at Auckland University.
 He has been Principal at Tirimoana School for over 25 years.
 He established and led the Te Atatu Community of Learning with 8 other West Auckland Schools.